Network-Level Prompt and Trait Leakage in Local Research Agents: Additional Prompt Recovery Results

 \section{Additional Prompt Recovery Results}

-\paragraphbe{Effect of ICL Contrastive Configurations.} Gao et al.~\cite{gao2024customizing} introduced contrastive ICL, showing that adding negative examples to the in-context setup can improve performance, even when negatives must be synthesized by the LLM.
-Since our datasets lack native negatives, we follow their procedure to generate them automatically.

-In our baseline, each 5-shot prompt includes five (trace, prompt) pairs followed by a new trace for prediction (\autoref{fig:prompt_recon_template_1}).
+\paragraphbe{Effect of ICL Configurations.} Contrastive ICL\cite{gao2024customizing} showed that adding negative examples to the in-context setup can improve performance, even when negatives must be synthesized by the LLM.
+In our baseline, each 5-shot prompt includes five (trace, prompt) pairs followed by a new trace for prediction.
 Contrastive variants augment these with one or three negatives, either in a simple setup or in our proposed \textbf{Quality-Filtered (QF) contrastive ICL}, where negatives are regenerated until their SBERT similarity to the original prompt falls below a threshold, ensuring sufficient dissimilarity.

 As shown in \autoref{tab:prompt_rec_main_method}, adding negatives did not improve overall results.
 While domain-type alignment ($E_{\text{dom}}$) occasionally improved, most other metrics decreased.
 Even with larger numbers of negatives and QF filtering, performance remained below the 5-shot baseline.
 We attribute this to the difficulty of the prompt inference task: the model may already operate near its limits, so additional negatives increase confusion rather than sharpening topical discrimination.